Hobart coastal defences: Kangaroo Battery

-The presence of the Russian warships in the Derwent River in 1873, and the condemning of the Battery Point batteries in 1878 had expedited the development of the Alexandra and Kangaroo Batteries.
+The presence of the Russian warships in the River Derwent in 1873, and the condemning of the Battery Point batteries in 1878 had expedited the development of the Alexandra and Kangaroo Batteries.

 The design of the fort was a pentagon shape that fitted conveniently into the point of the bluff above the cliff.
 The ditch, tunnels and underground chambers had to be cut out of solid stone and faced with masonry.
 Several loopholes and firing ports were fitted into the stone encasements to allow rifle fire from every aspect of the fort.
 In case of an attempted infantry assault, caponiers faced both landward sides of the fort, with firing positions facing each direction.
 This meant that the only position to safely assault the fort with infantry was up the sheer cliffs of Kangaroo Bluff.
 Access to the caponiers was through iron hatchways that opened into open passageways three metres deep.
 These in turn led to tunnels accessing underground magazines, stores, a lamp room, well and the loading galleries.
 The loading galleries were ingenious and allowed the guns to be muzzle loaded with shells dragged along a conveyor belt directly to the muzzle of the gun, when it was in a downward tilted position.

 Construction of the Kangaroo Battery was begun when excavations began to be dug in September 1880, according to the plans of Colonel Peter Scratchley, a Royal Engineer who had been placed in charge of overseeing construction of defences for all of the Australian colonies.

 Work was intermittent and beset by funding problems and delays, but in May 1883, Patrick Cronly was placed in charge of the construction on behalf of the Public Works Department, and under the supervision of Staff Officer Boddam, work was completed the following year with the arrival of two massive 14 tonne eight-inch (203 mm) cannons from England.
 The construction had cost £8,150 (A$16,300) at a time when labourers earned an average wage of about 4 shillings (50c) per day.